TheOdinProject/curriculum/nodeJS/authentication/cookies.md

 - Describe what you can use cookies for.
 - Explain some of the different properties of cookies.

+### Cookies

+Cookies are just little storage spaces for text.
+They can be used to store a whole variety of things, including (but not limited to) website choices/preferences, shopping cart info, user statistics, or data that allows you to stay logged in even when you refresh or close the browser.

+A server can create a cookie and send it along with its response to the client, where the client can then set that cookie.
+The client may then read that cookie to use that data and/or hold that cookie and attach it to any future requests to the server for it to use.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">